EngreitzLab/variant-flowfish/README.md

     Bin               Name of a FACS-sorted bin (e.g.: A B C D E F).
 'All' for FlowFISH-input edited samples.
 'Neg' or blank if not applicable
     PCRRep            PCR replicate number or name
     ControlForAmplicon TRUE or FALSE.
 Set to TRUE for unedited samples that will be used to evaluate background sequencing/PCR error rate
-    VFFSpikeIn        [required, but not currently used] Integer from 0 to 100 representing the percentage of unedited cells spiked into this sample

     [Experiment Keys] Provide any number of additional columns (e.g., CellLine, Guides, TestProbe) that distinguish different samples.
                         Key columns are defined as such by the 'experiment_keycols' parameter in the config file.
                         These columns will be combined to form a unique experiment key.